Akagera National Park – Best for Wildlife Safaris

 Akagera National Park is covered mainly by savanna grassland with acacia woodland.
-The national park is situated at the border of Rwanda with Tanzania.
-Part of Akagera safari park is filled up by Mitumba hills, lakes; Ihema, Kivumba, Hago, Mihindi, Rwanyakizinga and River Akagera from which the park obtained its name.
+The Akagera National Park is situated at the border of Rwanda with Tanzania.
+Part of Akagera safari park is filled up with Mitumba hills, and lakes; Ihema, Kivumba, Hago, Mihindi, Rwanyakizinga, and River Akagera from which the park obtained its name.
 The relatively low altitude keeps the park windswept all the time like the cultivated hills and mountains that typify Rwanda.

 Wildlife in Akagera